noamraph/nix-pills/pills/13-callpackage-design-pattern.md

--   The first parameter to the `callPackage` function is a set of name-value pairs that may appear in the argument set of the function we wish to \"autocall\".
+-   The first parameter to the `callPackage` function is a set of name-value pairs that may appear in the argument set of the function we wish to "autocall".

--   The second parameter is the function to \"autocall\"
+-   The second parameter is the function to "autocall"

 -   We take the argument names of the function and intersect with the set of all values.